 An indirect approach to investigate whether local adaptation might potentially be involved in the phenotypic divergence of populations is the QST-FST comparison (Spitze, 1993; Merilä and Crnokrak, 2001; McKay and Latta, 2002).
 The comparison of population genetic differentiation estimated for putatively neutral molecular markers with the population quantitative genetic differentiation estimated for phenotypic traits can be used to identify candidate traits playing a role in local adaptation (Whitlock, 2008).
 This is done by estimating whether trait quantitative genetic differentiation among populations is more likely the result of divergent selection (QST>FST), stabilizing selection (QST<FST), or neutral evolutionary divergence (QST=FST, e.g., as a result of drift).
-Some debate around the accuracy of QST-FST comparisons resulted in a variety of methodological adjustments (Whitlock, 2008; Edelaar , 2011; Ovaskainen , 2011; Whitlock and Gilbert, 2012).
+Some debate around the accuracy of QST-FST comparisons resulted in a variety of methodological adjustments (Whitlock, 2008; Edelaar et al, 2011; Ovaskainen et al, 2011; Whitlock and Gilbert, 2012).
 In plants, reciprocal transplants directly comparing fitness between the native habitat and the foreign habitats are often preferred to QST-FST approaches conducted in common gardens because they allow to evaluate the effect of environmental conditions (Etterson, 2004; Angert and Schemske, 2005; Kim and Donohue, 2013).
 When the conditions for the reciprocal transplant cannot be easily met, QST-FST comparisons represent an opportunity for exploring local adaptation hypotheses.

 In our study, we investigated patterns of local adaptation in two closely related plant subspecies by using QST-FST comparisons estimated in a common garden experiment, and evaluated whether altitudinal gradients might play a role in the potential adaptive divergence of populations.
 This evaluation was conducted in snapdragon plants (Antirrhinum majus L., Plantaginaceae).
 We studied eight populations of magenta-flowered A. m. pseudomajus and five populations of yellow-flowered A. m. striatum sampled along altitudinal gradients.
-These two species are interfertile (Andalo , 2010).
-They are distributed parapatrically, with the geographic range of A. m. striatum surrounded by the range of A. m. pseudomajus, and come frequently into contact at the margins of their ranges where there is evidence for gene exchanges (Khimoun , 2011; Ringbauer , 2018).
-Their geographic separation is not explained by actual climatic differences, as illustrated by the substantial overlap of environmental conditions between the two species (Khimoun , 2013).
+These two subspecies are interfertile (Andalo et al, 2010).
+They are distributed parapatrically, with the geographic range of A. m. striatum surrounded by the range of A. m. pseudomajus, and come frequently into contact at the margins of their ranges where there is evidence for gene exchanges (Khimoun et al, 2011; Ringbauer et al, 2018).
+Their geographic separation is not explained by actual climatic differences, as illustrated by the substantial overlap of environmental conditions between the two subspecies (Khimoun et al, 2013).
 This system is therefore promising to explore potential differential adaptive responses between closely related subspecies, in particular regarding the role played by altitude in their adaptive divergence.